[This is an updated post from December 8th, 2021]

 Not sure where to start?
 Check out this quick guide for writing an effective e-commerce returns policy.

 It’s said that roughly one third of all returns take place between the months of October and January.
 And with holiday shoppers starting their gift shopping earlier and earlier each year, the holiday return period is becoming stretched out over time.
 A longer, more sustained return peak means less short-term pressure on your operation, but you still need to be able to go the distance.

 Many online retailers prefer to make the returns workflow inconvenient, especially when 77% of consumers plan to return at least one gift.

 One of the most effective ways to handle holiday returns effectively and take pressure off your customer service team is to offer self-service returns process.
 This is where a customer can return online purchases, receive store credit, or exchange the same item for a different size without needing to make a formal return request, usually via an online portal.

 Giving customers the power to initiate the return process with their order number helps to streamline reverse logistics, removing back-and-forth email communication.
 Automated return solutions, such as Happy Returns, Returnly, or Loop, use rule-based automation to enforce return policies, such as whether the purchase date in within the return window, if a customer is eligible for free return shipping, or should be charged a restocking fee.
 These solutions can also be used both in-store and online, making the post-holiday return process more flexible for customers.

 Track your returns data for preventative measures

-Embracing returns as a friend instead of foe this post-holiday season will only help your brand to enhance the customer experience and win long-term customer loyalty.
+No matter what industry you’re in, having a smooth return management process is a driving factor in retaining customers and attracting new ones.
+Embracing returns as a friend instead of foe this post-holiday season will only help your brand to enhance the customer experience and retain more revenue.